The first day of proper sunshine we’ve had in almost a month, and Cardiff pulls out the big guns with a double whammy of foodie fun. Go on, my son.

 Maybe it was because of the Nato summit madness that’s taken over the city (giant fences coupled with a major police presence in the form of vans, horses, and helicopters), or maybe everyone’s run off to the beach to celebrate the last day of August.
 Whatever it was, this street-food-fandango didn’t seem as busy as it should have been – especially Womanby Street.
 Apparently, when the Hangfire girls were booked in, the place was heaving, but come on guys – there are plenty of other food heroes to celebrate in our fair city, as you can see from the above.

 I’m sure you can imagine my dismay when I spotted a mum and her young son munching on a McDonald’s as they made their way through the stalls, and another bloke walked past muttering “£5 for a hot dog?
 No chance mate.”
 Really?

 We need our local, independent food businesses to thrive and prosper.
 Essentially, if we want more variety in our city centre, this is the kind of thing we need to celebrate and shout about (not the opening of a new Tesco carvery).
-To avoid having a carbon copy restaurant scene that looks and tastes the same as every other chain-dominated city centre in the UK; we need to be supporting the rough-round-the-edges, pop-up events like these and really being proud of our ‘little guys’.
+To avoid having a carbon copy restaurant scene that looks and tastes the same as every other chain-dominated city centre in the UK; we need to be out in droves supporting the rough-round-the-edges, pop-up events like these.

 Crucially, we could also do with the organisers not planning two competing events on the same day!